chipsec/chipsec/docs/sphinx/development/Developing.rst

 Copy your module into the ``chipsec/modules/`` directory structure

+- Modules specific to a certain vendor must be located in ``chipsec/modules/<vendor_code>`` directory, for example ``chipsec/modules/8086`` for Intel-specific modules

 - Modules specific to a certain platform should implement ``is_supported`` function which returns ``True`` for the platforms the module is applicable to

-- Modules specific to a certain platform can also be located in ``chipsec/modules/<platform_code>`` directory, for example ``chipsec/modules/hsw``.
+- Modules specific to a certain platform can also be located in ``chipsec/modules/<vendor_code>/<platform_code>`` directory, for example ``chipsec/modules/hsw``.
 Supported plaforms and their code can be found by running ``chipesec_main.py --help``

-- Modules common to all platform which CHIPSEC supports can be located in ``chipsec/modules/common`` directory
+- Modules common to all vendors which CHIPSEC supports must be located in ``chipsec/modules/common`` directory, and modules common to all platforms for a given vendor should be located in ``chipsec/modules/<vendor_code>/common``

-If a new platform needs to be added:
+If a new vendor or platform needs to be added:

 - Review the platform datasheet and include appropriate information in an XML configuration file for the platform.
-Place this file in chipsec/cfg/8086.
+Place this file in chipsec/cfg/<vendor_code>.
 Registers that are correctly defined in ``common.xml`` will be inherited and do not need to be added.
 Use ``common.xml`` as an example.
-It is based on the 4th Generation Intel Core platform (Haswell).
+For Intel (chipsec/cfg/8086), it is based on the 4th Generation Intel Core platform (Haswell).

 .. seealso::
     `Creating CHIPSEC modules and commands <https://github.com/chipsec/chipsec/wiki/files/training/OSFC_2018_CHIPSEC_Workshop.pdf>`_